How to Do Payroll in Ohio: What Every Employer Needs to Know

 Minimum Pay Frequency

 You must pay wages at least twice a month.
-You can pay on a set schedule, like the first and 15th, on an every-two-weeks schedule, or even weekly or daily.
-So, for example, all hours worked from the first to the 15th of the month are paid on the first of the following month.
+You can pay on a set schedule, such as on the 1st and 15th, every two weeks, or even weekly or daily.
+So, for example, all hours worked from the 1st to the 15th of the month are paid on the 1st of the following month.
 There may be some exceptions according to the standard of the trade or profession, but Section 4113.5 of the Ohio State Code does not specify specific exemptions.

 Paycheck Deduction Rules